22/12/2011

 As you lift the spoon out of the mixture, it forms a soft peak, whose tip quickly topples over.
 You'll know that you need to add more icing sugar if this isn't happening after a few minutes of hard beating.
 You can just about see in the photo (click it to enlarge, if necessary) that the royal icing has, indeed, become quite glossy at this stage.

 Now you are ready to ice your cake.
-I basically dump most of the icing on top of my cake (which should already have marzipan on it, or possibly a thin layer of regular icing) and then spread it out and decorate.
+I basically dump most of the icing on top of my cake (which should already have marzipan or almond paste on it) and then spread it out and decorate.
 A ruler makes a good way of smoothing the top down, a knife will work around the edges.

 If you prefer, you can deliberately make the icing into little peaks, this is called 'rough-icing' and is much easier than trying to make a smooth surface.